microsoft/AdaptiveCards/specs/explorations/plugins/README.md

 And a slightly more complex schema exists to describe JavaScript "builtin" APIs, such as [Array](https://github.com/mdn/browser-compat-data/blob/master/javascript/builtins/Array.json)

 Another metaphor from the web: Edge provides [`-ms-high-contast`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/-ms-high-contrast), which is not currently part of the standard or on a standards track.
-The W3C makes it very clear on their websites the state of any extension and which extension works in which browsers:
+The MDN makes it very clear on their websites the state of any extension and which extension works in which browsers:

 > **Non-standard**
 >